nanoservice/core-fanout/README.md

    * [x] send message to other client if there is no ack
    * [x] buffer consumed messages if there are no clients and try to re-send as soon a there are
+   * [ ] detect closed connections properly (send heartbeats to the clients and expect an ack back)
    * [ ] stop consuming the topic if there are no clients
    * [ ] maintain the offset per each partition in zookeeper
    * [ ] start consuming from saved offset per each partition instead of newest